codewit-us/codewit.us/ROADMAP.md

   **Current models**

+  - `attempt.ts` - tracks users' attempts at solving exercises, including:
+    - Timestamp of the attempt.
+    - Associated exercise ID.
+    - User ID.
+    - Submission number.
+    - Submitted code.
+  - `course.ts` - represents courses available for users.
-  - demo.ts - for the demo model
+  - `demo.ts` - represents demos in the database.
-  - exercise.ts - for the exercise model
+  - `exercise.ts` - represents exercises in the database.
+  - `index.ts` - initializes Sequelize and defines relationships between models.
-  - language.ts - for the language model
+  - `language.ts` - represents languages available for demos, exercises, and courses.
+  - `module.ts` - represents modules that organize demos or resources.
+  - `resource.ts` - represents additional resources associated with modules or users.
-  - tag.ts - for the tag model
+  - `tag.ts` - represents tags used for categorizing demos or exercises.
+  - `user.ts` - represents users in the database, including admin and Google OAuth fields.

 ### controllers

 - The `codewit/api/src/controllers` directory contains the controllers for the routes.
-These have methods for creating, reading, updating, and deleting the rows of corresponding tables in the database and are called by the routes.
+These have methods for creating, reading, updating, and deleting rows of corresponding tables in the database and are called by the routes.

   **Current controllers**

+  - `attempt.ts` - handles submission of user attempts for exercises.
+  - `course.ts` - manages course-related functionality, including instructors and student rosters.
+  - `demo.ts` - for managing demos.
-  - demo.ts - for the demo controller
+  - `exercise.ts` - for managing exercises.
-  - exercise.ts - for the exercise controller
+  - `module.ts` - handles CRUD operations for modules.
+  - `resource.ts` - handles resource CRUD operations and user associations.
+  - `user.ts` - handles user-related logic, including fetching and updating user data.

 ### routes

-- The `codewit/api/src/routes` directory contains the routes for the controllers.
-These have the express routes that call the controller methods.
+- The `codewit/api/src/routes` directory defines the API endpoints, connecting them to their respective controllers.

   **Current routes**

+  - `attempt.ts` - routes for submitting and managing exercise attempts.
+  - `auth.ts` - routes for authentication, including Google OAuth.
+  - `course.ts` - routes for managing courses.
+  - `demo.ts` - routes for CRUD operations on demos.
+  - `exercise.ts` - routes for CRUD operations on exercises.
+  - `module.ts` - routes for managing modules.
+  - `resource.ts` - routes for CRUD operations on resources.
+  - `user.ts` - routes for managing user data.

+### scripts

+- The `codewit/api/src/scripts` directory contains utility scripts for database and admin management.

+  **Current scripts**

+  - `seed-admins.ts` - a script to seed the database with admin users.
+    - Command-line options:
-  - demo.ts - for the demo routes
+      - `--force` - resyncs the database schema.
+      - `--admin <emails>` - accepts a list of admin emails to seed.
+    - Example usage:
+      ```bash
+      node seed-admins.js --admin admin1@example.com admin2@example.com
+      ```

+### middleware

+- The `codewit/api/src/middleware` directory contains middleware for handling authentication and admin checks.

+  **Current middleware**

+  - `auth.ts`:
+    - `checkAuth` - redirects unauthenticated users to Google OAuth.
-  - exercise.ts - for the exercise routes
+    - `checkAdmin` - ensures the user has admin privileges.

+### auth/passport.ts

+- Implements Google OAuth2 using the `passport-google-oauth20` strategy.
+- Automatically creates or updates users with Google profile data.
+- Serializes and deserializes user sessions based on their `uid`.

 ### lib/shared/validations

-- The `codewit/lib/shared/validations/src/lib` directory contains the validation schemas for the models.
-These are used to validate the data sent in the http request body whenever we try to create/update rows in the db.
-We also export interfaces that can be used by the frontend for autocompletion and type checking.
+- The `codewit/lib/shared/validations/src/lib` directory contains validation schemas for the models.
+These are used to validate the data sent in the HTTP request body when creating or updating rows in the database.
+Interfaces are also exported for frontend use.

   **Current validation schemas**

-  - demo.ts - for the demo validation schema
+  - `demo.ts` - for the demo validation schema.
-  - exercise.ts - for the exercise validation schema
+  - `exercise.ts` - for the exercise validation schema.
+  - `course.ts` - for the course validation schema.
+  - `attempt.ts` - for the attempt validation schema.
+  - `module.ts` - for the module validation schema.
+  - `resource.ts` - for the resource validation schema.
+  - `user.ts` - for the user validation schema.

+### secrets.ts

+- The `codewit/api/src/secrets.ts` file manages sensitive environment variables used in the backend.

+  **Current secrets**

+  - `HOST` - API host (default: `localhost`).
+  - `PORT` - API port (default: `3000`).
+  - `GOOGLE_CLIENT_ID` - Google client ID for OAuth.
+  - `GOOGLE_CLIENT_SECRET` - Google client secret for OAuth.
+  - `GOOGLE_REDIRECT_URL` - callback URL for Google OAuth.
+  - `COOKIE_KEY` - key for securing cookies.
+  - `FRONTEND_URL` - URL of the frontend application.